FaerieRose/programit_angular_course/README.md

 cd my-proj
 ```

-We have no intention of updating the source on `angular/quickstart`.
-Discard everything "git-like" by deleting the `.git` folder.
+As you cannot change the source folder on GitHub, discard everything "git-like" by deleting the `.git` folder.
 ```bash
 rm -rf .git  # non-Windows
 rd .git /S/Q # windows
 ```

 ### Create a new git repo
-You could [start writing code](#start-development) now and throw it all away when you're done.
-If you'd rather preserve your work under source control, consider taking the following steps.

 Initialize this project as a *local git repo* and make the first commit:
 ```bash